burundu4ok2000/zero-to-dev/10_Courses/CS50x Harvard/Lecture 4 - Memory/Pointers Don’t Exist Unless Declared.md

 ---

 ## Summary
 **Pointers are not automatic.** Unless you explicitly declare a pointer, it will not exist in your program.
-The machine works with memory addresses under the hood, but it won’t expose them to you unless you request them using the `&` operator and a pointer variable.
+The machine works with memory addresses underneath the hood, but it won’t expose them to you unless you request them using the `&` operator and a pointer variable.

 ## Very simple